 - Create alternate teams.
 Employers with on-site staff should create alternating teams (i.e. morning/afternoon shifts, day/evening, every other day) so that operations may continue if one team becomes exposed and is required to quarantine.

 - Restrict on-site access.
 Employee guests and other visitors should only be allowed access to any office or worksite when absolutely needed.
 For customer-oriented businesses, customers should be allowed access only provided they follow the safety protocols established by the business.

-- Limit non-essential work-related travel.
+- Encourage employees to observe safe travel guidance.
 Employers are strongly encouraged to follow the direction of public health officials to guide travel decisions outside of the Houston region.
-If travel is essential, employees should protect themselves and others during the duration of the trip, including following CDC travel guidelines.
+Employees should protect themselves and others during the duration of the trip, including following CDC travel guidelines.
 Travelers from high-risk areas should consult with their medical provider regarding self-quarantining and self-monitoring measures.

 - Eliminate crowding.
 Limit the number of customers or individuals allowed in the business or workplace at one time to allow for social distancing.
 If possible, utilize markings to ensure safe spacing at all times.

 - Decrease physical contact.
 Establish measures to limit interaction between employees and other employees and employees and customers.
 Utilize contactless solutions.

 - Require employees and customers to wear personal protective equipment when possible.
 Face coverings should be worn by employees and customers, especially if it is difficult or impossible to maintain a 6-foot distance.
 Proper training on wearing and disposing of PPE should be provided to all employees, and the workplace should provide protective equipment for all employees unable to provide their own.